JeongMyeonghoon1105/CodingLab/README.md

 * Ubuntu Server

 ## Notes
-* Images were taken by ourselves or downloaded from pixabay.
+* Images were downloaded from pixabay.com and vecteezy.com.
 * Hosted by our own Ubuntu Server.